Novexco-Steven/Ai-Tutor/CONTRIBUTING.md

-# Contributing to LearnLit
+# Contributing to Tulomi

-Thank you for your interest in contributing to LearnLit!
+Thank you for your interest in contributing to Tulomi!
 This document provides guidelines and instructions for contributing.

 ## Development Setup